sasadangelo/code4projects/_posts/2018-07-20-how-docker-networking-works.md

 where X could be 1, 2, or 3, and ping the other two containers using the node name or the IP.

-## What’s next?
+## What's next?

 In this article, we explained the docker network capabilities focusing mainly on the bridge driver, we modified the PostgreSQL project code to create three containers that communicate with each other via TCP/IP.
-In the [next article](install-postgresql-cluster-docker), we will use these three containers to create a PostgreSQL cluster.
+In the [next article]({{ site.baseurl }}/install-postgresql-cluster-docker/), we will use these three containers to create a PostgreSQL cluster.